openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

     --from-file broker-key=./broker-key.txt
 ```

-And create a secret for your OpenFaaS PRO license:
+And create a secret for your OpenFaaS Pro license:

 ```bash
 kubectl create secret generic \